7 Best PLM Software for Fashion Teams for 2026

 End-to-end product lifecycle tracking – From concept to delivery across multiple teams

-Regulatory and compliance tools – Built-in support for audits and global standards
+Regulatory compliance tools – Built-in support for audits and global standards

 Line and range planning – Create and manage seasonal assortments